|3 days in Barcelona. How to plan a three day visit to Barcelona|

 Best plan for 3 days in Barcelona

-We suggest the following plan for 3 days and nights in Barcelona.
-You can mix the 3 days anyway you want, but remember that Barcelona shops are closed on Sundays (except outlet malls outside the city) and you might consider that day tours to destinations outside the city of Barcelona are best from Monday to Friday when there are fewer locals at the destinations and no sunday traffic issues coming back to the city.
+We suggest the following plan for 3 days and nights when you are in Barcelona.
+You can mix the 3 days in Barcelona anyway you want, but bear in mind that almost all Barcelona shops are closed on Sundays (except outlet malls outside the city) and you might consider that day tours to destinations outside the city of Barcelona are perhaps best from Monday to Friday, when there are fewer local residents at attractions outside Barcelona - and no sunday traffic issues coming back to the city.

 1 day walking (or biking) in the Barcelona's old city centre, called Ciutat Vella, the ‘old town.”
 Ciutat Vella has three neighbourhoods worth visiting which have major attractions and charm.
 They are called El Gótico, El Born and Barceloneta.
 All have their own character and many historic sights.
 El Raval is also interesting to visit for it's bohemian atmosphere.